Skip to main content

 Breakdown Table

-In this section, you can be able to see the raw data on different granularity.
+In this section, you can see the raw data at different granularities.

 1. Test group level